ansible-lockdown/POSTGRES-12-CIS/README.md

 ## Matching a security Level for CIS

-The control found in defaults main also need to reflect this as this control the testing thet takes place if you are using the audit component.
+The control found in defaults main also need to reflect this as this control the testing that takes place if you are using the audit component.

 ## Coming from a previous release